 Quick verdict

-Main cautionbureaucracy, housing shortage, language and blocked account requirementspolicy changes, housing pressure and PGWP eligibility details
+Main cautionblocked account, bureaucracy, language, housing shortage and document disciplinepolicy changes, housing pressure, proof-of-funds increases and PGWP eligibility details

-Visa focusstudent/national visa, blocked account, health insurance and recognition documentsstudy permit, DLI, proof of funds and PAL/TAL where applicable
+Visa focusstudent visa/residence process, blocked account, admission type and insurance requirementsstudy permit, DLI, proof of funds and PAL/TAL where applicable

 Cost and affordability